 Restrooms for the Transgendered in Transition

-I answered a question on restrooms for the transgendered in transition on Philosophy in Action Radio on 30 October 2011.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on restrooms for the transgendered in transition on 30 October 2011.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Which bathroom should a pre-operative transgendered person use?
 The brutal attack at McDonald's on a transgendered person in April 2011 was apparently started because that person used the ladies restroom, which was already occupied by a 14 year old.
 Was the transgendered person wrong to use that restroom?

 My Answer, In Brief: Transgendered people deserve to be treated with respect, just like everyone else!
 As for restrooms, they should use whatever restroom matches their outward appearance.

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 Support Philosophy in Action

 The mission of Philosophy in Action is to spread rational principles for real life... far and wide.
 That's why the vast majority of my work is available to anyone, free of charge.
 I love doing the radio show, but each episode requires an investment of time, effort, and money to produce.
 So if you enjoy and value that work of mine, please contribute to the tip jar.
 I suggest $5 per episode or $20 per month, but any amount is appreciated.
 In return, contributors can request that I answer questions from the queue pronto, and regular contributors enjoy free access to premium content and other goodies.